tgib23/sd2es/README.md

 Depending on your ES and client env, It will take some time to upload those files.
 Recommend to upload before coffee/lunch break.

+3. Go to Kibana -> Settings.
+Input the index name, use @timestamp as Time-field name, and click Create.